wckdrzr/Thales/README.md

 2. Run a Build.

-3. The project's csproj file will now contain parameters which include version and build numbers
+3. The project's folder will now contain a settings file which contains parameters which include version and build numbers

 4. Addtional params can be set: